-The distillery finally re-opened, 12 years later in 2007, when Whyte & MacKay was itself taken over by United Spirits.
-Throughout all of it’s production Tamnavulin has primarily been used to provide malt for blends, only appearing as a single malt when occasionally released by independent bottlers.
-However, at the end of last year (2016), Whyte & MacKay, now owned by Emperador, announced that a new expression, The Double Cask, woud be released in the UK and rolled out to other markerts in 2017.
+Whyte & MacKay was later taken over by United Spirits and they resumed production at Tamnavulin in 2007.
+The distillery has primarily been used to supply malt for blends, only appearing as a single malt when occasionally released by independent bottlers.
+However, at the end of last year (2016), Whyte & MacKay, now owned by Emperador, revealed that a new expression named ‘Double Cask’, woud be released in the UK and rolled out to other markets in 2017.

-The Double Cask is matured in American Oak casks and finished in Sherry Butts and is bottled at 40%.
-Recommended retail is £32 but supermarkets in the UK have been running deals since it appeared and you should be able to pick it up for closer to £22.
-There is a generous amount of caramel colouring here, which is a shame but alas, not a surprise as it seems to be standard practice for Whyte & MacKay single malts – both Dalmore and Jura are loaded with the stuff.
+The Tamnavulin ‘Double Cask’ single malt is matured in American Oak casks and finished in Sherry Butts before bottling at 40%.
+Recommended retail is £32 but supermarkets in the UK have been running deals since it appeared and you should be able to pick it up for around £22.
+I suspect there is a generous amount of caramel colouring here, which is a shame but alas, not a surprise as it seems to be standard practice for Whyte & MacKay single malts.
+Both Dalmore and Jura are loaded with the stuff.